Winter Car Seat Safety Check: 10 Things to Do Today!

-Children should travel rear facing for as long as possible — ideally until they are at least 2 years old and when their developing neck muscles have grown stronger.
+Children should travel rear facing for as long as possible.
+The AAP suggests that “infants and toddlers should ride in a rear-facing car safety seat as long as possible, until they reach the highest weight or height allowed by their seat.
+Most convertible seats have limits that will allow children to ride rear-facing for 2 years or more.”
 Rear-facing seats protect the neck and head by distributing the force of a frontal collision along the back of the seat.

 Many car seats, such as the Britax Boulevard, are convertible, meaning they can be used as a rear-facing seat from birth and then can be converted to a forward-facing seat once the child is ready.
 These seats can also be used facing the rear if your child outgrows the infant seat before he or she turns 2.

 Visit the American Academy of Pediatrics site to find out more.